AndoGhevian/Create-Project/README.md

 1. First lets install it globaly, `npm i -g @ando_ghevian/create-project`
 2. Set **scope** from which you want to download templates **(Templates start with cpj-template[-templatename])**, `create-project scope set @ando_ghevian`
 3. Check that everything went smoothly, and **scope** is accepted `create-project scope get`
-4. Create Project From: `create-project --template npm-package $projectPath`
+4. Create Project From: `create-project --template npm-package npm-project-boilerplate`

 You can also use another scope when creating project:
 - `create-project scope use @elseScope --template temp prj`